rayltonbendo-tudelft/LIFECapeable_D3.3_D6/README.md

 > " Data set with simulated wave heights and water levels at the toe of the dike that will be used for the preparatory wave impact test and field experiment.
 The uni- and multivariate extreme value analysis of Hs and SWL will be carried out using open access programming languages, e.g., Python and/or R, and the script will be made publicly available on GitHub for reproducibility."

 ## Background and Methodology
 This repository provides an overview of the steps taken to define the wave and water level conditions at the toe of the dike.
-All the coordinates used in this work are expressed according to the Swedish naitonal reference systems: EPSG:3006 - SWEREF99 TM for the coordinates and the RH2000 for the vertical datum.
+All the coordinates used in this work are expressed according to the Swedish national reference systems: EPSG:3006 - SWEREF99 TM for the coordinates and the RH2000 for the vertical datum.

 ### Data Collection
 Hourly wave data were obtained from the hindcast model managed by the University of Lund (Adell et al., 2023).
 Specifically: